Linear Arboreal Categories

-These results generalise to the setting of arboreal categories. \begin{theorem} Given a resource-indexed arboreal cover $\CE$ by $\{\CC_k\}$ and two objects $a,b$ of $\CE$, for all $k > 0$, \begin{enumerate} \item $a \eparr{k}{\CC} b$ implies $a \eparr{k}{\Cl} b$. \item $a \earr{k}{\CC} b$ implies $a \earr{k}{\Cl} b$. \item $a \farr{k}{\CC} b$ implies $a \farr{k}{\Cl} b$. \item $a \iarr{k}{\CC} b$ implies $a \iarr{k}{\Cl} b$. \end{enumerate} \end{theorem} \begin{proof} To prove \ref{item:epweak}, we note that $a \eparr{k}{\CC} b$ is witnessed by a morphism $f\colon R_k(a) \rightarrow R_k(b)$ in $\CC$.
-From this morphism we obtain a morphism $T_k(f)\colon T_k(R_k(a)) \rightarrow T_k(R_k(b))$ witnessing that $a \eparr{k}{\Cl} b$.
-For \ref{item:iweak}, the result follows from the fact that if $f$ is an isomorphism, then $T_k(f)$ is an isomorphism.
-For \ref{item:eweak} and \ref{item:fweak}, it suffices to show that if $g\colon X \rightarrow Y$ is an open pathwise embedding in $\CC_k$, then $T_k(g) \colon T_k(X) \rightarrow T_k(Y)$ is an open pathwise embedding in $\Cl_k$. \end{proof} Viewing $I_k \dashv T_k$ as a linear arboreal cover of $\CC_k$ by $\Cl_k$, the proofs of the statements in Theorem \ref{t:branching-implies-linear} can be reformulated as generalisations of stronger statements about transition systems.
-For instance, the proof of statement \ref{item:fweak} of Theorem \ref{t:branching-implies-linear} demonstrates that two pointed transition systems $(\As,a),(\Bs,b)$ are complete trace equivalent for traces of length $\leq k$ if and only if $T_k(R_k(\As,a)),T_k(R_k(\Bs,b))$ are bisimilar up to depth $\leq k$.
+These results generalise to the setting of arboreal categories and is stated in Theorem~\ref{t:branching-implies-linear}.
+Given that these relations are defined in terms of pathwise embeddings and open maps, we first show that $T$ preserves both pathwise embeddings and open maps. \begin{toappendix} \begin{lemma} For every object $X \in \CC$ in a linearisable path category $\CC$, $\varepsilon^L_{X}\colon I(T(X)) \rightarrow X$ is a pathwise embedding. \end{lemma} \begin{proof} Suppose $p\colon P \embeds I(T(X))$ is a path embedding, we must show that $\varepsilon^L_{X} \circ p\colon P \embeds X$ is a path embedding.
+By construction $I(T(X))$ is a coproduct of small family of paths, and so by Axiom~\ref{ax:path-category-connected} of Definition~\ref{def:path-category}, $p\colon P \embeds I(T(X))$ factors through a coproduct injection $i_{[m]}\colon Q \rightarrow I(T(X))$.
+That is, there exists a morphism $j\colon P \rightarrow Q$ such that $i_{[m]} \circ j = p$.
+Since $p$ is an embedding, by Proposition \cite[Lemma 5(e)]{abramsky2021Arboreal}, $j$ is an embedding.